-Q: How can I reduce the amount of mercury that I get from fish?
+Q: How can I reduce the amount of mercury that I get from Alan Henry Reservoir fish?

-A: In general, when you have a choice you should eat smaller fish and eat fish other than largemouth bass.
+A: In general, when you have a choice you should eat smaller fish and eat fish other than blue catfish, crappie, flathead catfish, largemouth bass, and spotted bass from Alan Henry Reservoir.